wojciechszmelczerczyk/mern-notes-app/readme.md

 ## Project description

-Target of project are students with hearing problem and completely deaf.
+The project target is helping hearing impaired students during the lessons they attend.
+But potentially can be used by any student.

-Main objective of the created system is to help those students by showing them transcrypted to text lessons.
+The project aims to introduce a speech to text system able to transcript the voice of the professor into a text on the screen of the student pc or mobile phone.

 Student can record teacher voice by clicking a button which will transcrypt voice to text for their better understandment.

-Registered users will have ability to export notes to .txt and .pdf file.
+Registered user will have premium feature to store the transcriptions online and save them to a file (txt or pdf format).

 Student will be able to change speech language.